Shirakawa-go Food Guide: What to Eat, Where to Buy It & How to Fit It Into a Short Visit

 • Last 10 minutes: Keep a buffer for the bus stop, parking area, or regrouping.

 This is the most realistic plan for travelers arriving on a bus schedule or combining Shirakawa-go with Takayama on the same day.
-For a more detailed breakdown of how to structure this time, see our Shirakawa-go itinerary guide.
+For a more detailed breakdown of how to structure this time, see our full Shirakawa-go itinerary guide with bus times and walking routes.

 4-Hour Plan: Better Odds for a Sit-Down Meal